 Second-order testing for hyperthyroidism in patients with low thyroid-stimulating hormone values and normal thyroxine levels

-This test is not useful for general screening of the population without a clinical suspicion of hyperthyroidism.
+This test is not useful for general screening of the population without clinical suspicion of hyperthyroidism.

-Thyroid hormones regulate a number of developmental, metabolic, and neural activities throughout the body.
+Thyroid hormones regulate numerous developmental, metabolic, and neural activities throughout the body.
 The thyroid gland synthesizes 2 hormones.
-The 2 main hormones secreted by the thyroid gland are thyroxine, which contains 4 atoms of iodine (T4), and triiodothyronine (T3).
-T3 production in the thyroid gland constitutes approximately 20% of the total T3; the rest is generated by the conversion (deiodination) of T4 to T3 is also produced by conversion (deiodination) of T4 in peripheral tissues.
-Circulating levels of T4 are much greater than T3 levels, but T3 is biologically the most metabolically active hormone (3-4 times more potent than T4) although its effect is briefer due to its shorter half-life compared to T4.
+The 2 main hormones secreted by the thyroid gland are thyroxine (T4), which contains 4 atoms of iodine, and triiodothyronine (T3).
+T3 production in the thyroid gland constitutes approximately 20% of the total T3; the rest is generated by the conversion (deiodination) of T4 to T3.
+T3 is also produced by conversion (deiodination) of T4 in peripheral tissues.
+Circulating levels of T4 are much greater than T3 levels, but T3 is biologically the most metabolically active hormone (3-4 times more potent than T4), although its effect is briefer due to its shorter half-life compared to T4.

 In hyperthyroidism, both T4 and T3 levels are usually elevated, but in a small subset of hyperthyroid patients, only T3 is elevated (T3 toxicosis).